-This bag stands out for its high-quality materials and weather-proof design.
+Stands out for its high-quality materials and weather-proof design.
 The compartments provide a good amount of space and are well padded.
-Comfortably fits any Xbox model with 2 controllers and cables.
+Comfortably fits any model with 2 controllers and cables.

-This foam case is designed to fit your Xbox One S perfectly, with room for 1 controller.
+This foam design is designed to fit your S model perfectly, with room for 1 controller.
 The overall design is compact and fairly lightweight.
-The Xbox One X can be fit by cutting the foam.
+The X model can be fit by cutting the foam.

 No room for games, additional controllers, or cables.

 Great design that looks less like a standard console holder and more like a briefcase or travel bag.
 Individual compartments for games, controllers, accessories, and the console itself.
 Suitcase strap allows buyers to slide it over their rolling luggage with ease.

 Some complaints of flimsy dividers in the game and accessory compartment.